-- (1) UP84.
-Unisex mortality table. - (2) IMSS.
-Mexican Experience of Instituto Mexicano del Seguro Social. - $^{(3)}$ Rest of employee turnover bases on the experience of the Company's subsidiary in Brazil.
+- (1) EMSSA.
+Mexican Experience of social security.
+Updated due to lower mortality rates. - (2) UP84.
+Unisex mortality table. - (3) IMSS.
+Mexican Experience of Instituto Mexicano del Seguro Social. - (4) Rest of employee turnover bases on the experience of the Company's subsidiary in Brazil.